Beng89/adv-route/README.md

 # any other routes can be easily added here
 ```

-### The page logic is then seperated into controller files:
+### The page logic is then separated into controller files:

 ```Javascript
 // file: pages/home